-In accordance with Appendix 3 of Schedule C to the Agreement, the Participating RTOs will mutually agree on the circumstances under which they will allow thirteen percent of PJM to New York interchange schedules to flow over the ABC and JK interfaces.
-When thirteen percent of PJM to New York interchange schedules is allowed to flow over the ABC and JK interfaces, the thirteen percent will be captured as a change to the $Actual{JK}$ and $Actual{ABC}$ terms below.
+In accordance with Appendix 3 of Schedule C to the Agreement, the Participating RTOs will mutually agree on the circumstances under which they will allow up to thirteen percent of PJM to New York interchange schedules to flow over the ABC and JK interfaces.
+When a portion of PJM to New York interchange schedules are allowed to flow over the ABC and JK interfaces, the allowed scheduled interchange will be captured as a change to the Actual{JK} and Actual{ABC} terms above.